gravestench/dark-magic/pkg/services/modalGameUI/README.md

 # Template service
-The purpose of this [servicemesh](https://github.com/gravestench/servicemesh) service is to provide a modal user interface, meaning that only one UI (mode) is rendering at any given time.
+The purpose of this [Service Mesh](https://github.com/gravestench/servicemesh) service is to provide a modal user interface, meaning that only one UI (mode) is rendering at any given time.